WMEX (AM): WMEX returns to the air

 On December 18, 2017, Ed Perry, owner of WATD-FM in Marshfield, announced that he would acquire WMEX for $125,000, with the intention of returning the station to the air with local news and sports for the area south of Boston.
-The paperwork was filed with the FCC in January 2018, the WMEX call letters were not initially included in the deal.
+The paperwork was filed with the FCC in January 2018, the WMEX call letters were not initially included in the deal, but were eventually acquired.
 The FCC approved the license transfer to Ed Perry's Marshfield Broadcasting on March 9, 2018, the sale was completed on March 17.

 On June 6, 2018, the station was approved to diplex its signal from the broadcast tower of WBIX (1260) just south of Boston (right down the street from the station's 1940–1981 transmitter site) to temporarily broadcast daytime only at a power of 1,000 watts.
 On June 15, 2018, WMEX applied to permanently diplex with WBIX, with a proposed daytime power of 10,000 watts and nighttime power of 100 watts, along with a city of license change to Quincy.
 WMEX commenced on-air testing on the weekend of June 30, 2018, simulcasting WATD-FM, to keep its license alive; it intended to resume regular broadcasting in the fall of 2018 with oldies and South Shore-based news and sports.
 On July 3, 2018, the station applied for an STA to increase its temporary daytime power to 2,000 watts and implement the 100-watt nighttime signal.
 WMEX went silent on November 10, 2018, after losing its Internet feed from WATD-FM; in addition, the station's transmitter was in the process of being moved to Brockton sister station WATD (now WBMS).

 The station did testing and a simulcast of WATD in mid-October 2019.
 Owner Ed Perry told the New England Radio Stations Facebook group that he intended to start original programming of South Shore-based news and sports as well as oldies by March 9, 2020.
 On that day, an update advised that the station was simulcasting WATD, with plans to add its own programming and live internet streaming starting in April 2020.
 Due to the coronavirus epidemic, the date was pushed back to May 18, 2020.
-On that day just after 9 a.m., DJ Larry Justice debuted with the first song being "Joy to the World" by Three Dog Night.
+On that day just after 9 a.m., DJ Larry Justice -- who did the popular morning show on WMEX in the mid-1960s -- returned to the station, debuting with the first song "Joy to the World" by Three Dog Night.

+Marshfield Broadcasting sold WMEX to L&J Media, headed by Anthony LaGreca and midday host Larry Justice, for $390,000 in 2021.